HackYourFuture/Node.js/week2/README.md

 update the information about a specific book|  `library.edu/books/TheWhiteCastle`| `PUT` delete a specific book|  `library.edu/books/TheWhiteCastle`| `DELETE`

 The URL in the example consists of a domain `library.edu` and a path `/books`.
-When writing APIs we are mostly concerned with the path.
-You might also hear the term *endpoint* or *route*.
-These are mostly synonymous with *path*.
+When writing APIs we are mostly concerned with the *path*.
+You might also hear the synonymous *endpoint* or *route*.
+During this weeks homework you will implement this exact API and then you will learn how all the different things fit together.

 For more information check out the following resource: